Ulster: Sport

-In Rugby union, the professional rugby team representing the province and the IRFU Ulster Branch, Ulster Rugby, compete in the Pro14 along with teams from Wales, Scotland, Italy, South Africa and the other Irish Provinces (Leinster, Munster and Connacht).
-They also compete in Europe's main club rugby tournament, the European Rugby Champions Cup, which they won (as the Heineken Cup) back in 1999.
-Notable Ulster rugby players include Willy John McBride, Jack Kyle and Mike Gibson.
-The former is the most capped British and Irish Lion of all time, having completed four tours with the Lions in the sixties and seventies.
-At international level players from Ulster join with those from the other 3 provinces to form the Irish national team.
-They do not sing the Irish national anthem but do sing a special song which has been written celebrating the "4 proud provinces" before matches start.

 The Ulster Hockey Union organises field hockey in the province and contributes substantially to the all-island hockey team.

 Cricket is also played in Ulster, especially in Northern Ireland and East Donegal.
 Ulster enters two teams into the Interprovincial Series; the North Knights and the North West Warriors, who are the respective representative teams of the Northern Cricket Union (NCU) and the North West Cricket Union (NWCU).

 Golf is, however, by far the most high-profile sport and the sport that Ulster has succeeded at more than any other.
 Ulster has produced many great players over the years, from Fred Daly winning The Open Championship in 1947 at the Royal Liverpool Golf Club, Hoylake to most recently Rory McIlroy winning the US Open and Darren Clarke winning The Open Championship in 2011.
 Ulster also has another Major winner in Graeme McDowell, who also won the US Open in 2010.
 The Open Championship returned to Ulster, after 68 years, in 2019 at Royal Portrush Golf Club.

 In horse racing, specifically National Hunt, Ulster has produced the most dominant jockey of all time, Tony McCoy.

 The Circuit of Ireland Rally is an annual automobile rally held in Ulster since 1931.